-Planning your first round the world trip or backpacking adventure is exciting.
+There is always a temptation when travelling the world to stuff your itinerary with as much as possible, to fit in as many must see sites and to try and take in as much as you can in as quick a time as you can.
+I get it, I really do.
+Planning your first gap year or backpacking adventure is exciting.
+There is no feeling like it.
 There is always just so much you want to see and do.
-The thrill of adventure, the excitement of seeing new places.
+The promise of the ultimate freedom, the thrill of adventure, the excitement of seeing new places.
 It can often overcome you and you can very easily get swept up in it all.
 You can very easily get carried away and make the same basic mistake that the vast majority of first time backpackers make.

 Sure it’s possible to travel the world in a few months.
 Phileas Fogg did it in 80 days, right?
 But you’ll only ever see a snapshot of each country or continent you visit, you will rush through the places you do see, and will spend half of your time in transit or exhausted.
 You may see a lot, but you will miss a whole lot more.